wmeijer221/msc_thesis/README.md

 This can most commonly be done using the `-t` commandline parameter, such that `-t 4` runs the process with four threads.
 Different scripts make different assumptions about thread usage (specifically `retrieve_pull_requests`  and `retrieve_issues`), so refer to [Repository Contents](#repository-contents) for reference.

 Note that collecting issue and pull request data are long-running processes.
 It took us multiple months to collect the data for our study.
 Related to that, the data collection process was much less structured than the following steps suggest and each of the scripts was updated through the entire period.
 Consequently, there is a possibiblity that the itinerary does not perfectly reflect the process.
 However, we feel confident that the steps approximate it closely enough to be representative for our work.

 Make sure you have a sufficient amount of storage available as the raw data and the Katz dataset, commbined use a substantial amount of storage.
 Anything over 300GB should work, but we recommend more.
 If you want to preserve storage, make sure to delete the Katz dataset after you have extracted all of the NPM data with `libraries_filter.py`.
 For reference, we initially used a 100GB drive, which didn't work, and then swapped to a 4TB drive, which did.
 The compute node used a 32 core CPU and +-230 GB RAM.

-### Raw data retrieval
+### Raw Data Retrieval

 - Download [Katz dataset](https://doi.org/10.5281/zenodo.3626071) and extract it into the `./data/libraries/` folder.
 - Run `libraries_filter.py` and delete all non-NPM data.